cloudysideup/ai4se-presentation/slides.md

 ---
 layout: image-right
-image: /devops.png
+image: /Sketch-Ux-GIF-by-Perrine-Land.gif
 backgroundSize: 30em 50%
 ---
-# What will Software design and Architecture look like?
+# What Will Design and Architecture Look Like?

-- validating the system design pattern artificial intelligence identifies in the requirements.
-  - Pezze p10

-- “deep learning techniques” identified by research...[focused] on...design pattern identification, user interface detection, traceability, validation” (M. Pezze et al, p10)

-- Once requirements are translated into blueprint of system and project design, code can be created.
+- AI translates requirements into blueprints of system and project design
   - Burgueno
   - Thaller
   - Ahmad

+- Architects and project managers validate the design patterns

 ---
 layout: cover